 Implementing inventory tracking systems and methods comes with challenges that often occur when expanding your business.

-How to Make Inventory Tracking More Efficient
+How to Make Inventory Tracking More Accurate

 1. Ditch the Spreadsheet

-Manually tracking inventory with spreadsheets is time-consuming, prone to error and hard to scale.
+Manually tracking inventory with spreadsheets is time-consuming, prone to error, and hard to scale.
 Upgrade to a tracking system that minimizes manual tasks and automatically updates data in centralized databases.

 2. Perform Regular Cycle Counts

 Cycle counting helps identify and rectify any inventory record discrepancies.
 As with any process, it is helpful to understand your performance, if it is improving, and how you perform compared to industry benchmarks.
-You can perform cycle counting by scheduling high frequency, regular counts of sections, or bays as part of everyday operations.
+You can perform cycle counting by scheduling high frequency, regular counts of sections or bays as part of everyday operations.
 Use inventory cycle counting methods to do counts daily and assign specific workers for particular areas.

 3. Track More than Movement

-Keep an eye on staffing decisions, seasonal demand and purchasing schedules.
+Keep an eye on staffing decisions, seasonal demand, and purchasing schedules.
 Search for savings in every step as stock moves from supplier to warehouse to customer.

 4. Implement Best Practices